ruby-amqp/march_hare/README.md

 ## License

-MIT, see LICESE in the repository root
+MIT, see LICENSE in the repository root

 ## Copyright